woerndlit/blog_woerndli/input/posts/pmpc-pmp-decrypter.md

 When using a user account to authenticate against SMTP services, the gathered credentials could be used for phishing attacks or spreading malware.

-Depending on the SMTP service used, you should authenticate the system or use a way to send anonymously, which leaves no secret to decrypt in settings.xml.
+Depending on the SMTP service used, you could authenticate the system or use a way to send anonymously, which leaves no secret to decrypt in settings.xml.

 ![SMTP Authentication](.media/PMPC_SMTP_Auth.png)